desultory/ugrd/readme.md

 #### binaries

-All entires specified in the `binaries` list will be imported into the initramfs.

-`lddtree` is used to find the required libraries.
+`binaries` is used to define programs which should be pulled into the initramfs. `lddtree` is used to resolve library dependencies for the binary.

 #### paths